 Under this Act, tobacco products include any products composed in whole or in part of tobacco, including tobacco leaves or any extract of tobacco leaves.
 This includes:

-- Pipe tobacco; and
+- Pipe tobacco

-- Specialty tobacco products like chewing tobacco, snus and snuff.
+- Specialty tobacco products like chewing tobacco, snus and snuff

-Prevention of Youth Tobacco Use Act
+Prevention of Youth Tobacco Use Act – 2003

-- Under the Act, young persons under the age of 18 in possession of or consuming tobacco products can be found guilty of an offence and liable of a fine of not more than $100.
+In 2003, the Prevention of Youth Tobacco Use Act was proclaimed to promote the health of young persons by restricting their access to tobacco products.
+Under the Act, young persons under the age of 18 in possession of or consuming tobacco products could be found guilty of an offence and liable of a fine of not more than $100.

 - This Act and regulations are now part of the Tobacco Reduction Act and Regulations.